promilo/homework/README.md

     npm install
     npm test

-# Instructions below is what I given for the coding challenge
+## Below is the instructions that I was given to complete this challenge

 ## Instructions